ibm-cloud-docs/account/orgs_spaces.md

 # Adding orgs and spaces
 {: #orgsspacesusers}

-As an {{site.data.keyword.Bluemix}} account owner, you can add orgs and spaces to your account.
+As an {{site.data.keyword.Bluemix}} account owner, you can add Cloud Foundry orgs and spaces to your account.
 If you're an organization manager, you can manage the orgs in the account.
 {:shortdesc}

 ## Cloud Foundry org concepts